Looking for sweet treats? Stop by one of these local artisanal chocolatiers, bakeries and other purveyors of locally made goodies.

 10804 W. Fairview Ave.

-If you want to impress your valentine with an exotic cupcake like no other, Sugar Rush has you covered.
+If you want to impress that special someone with an exotic cupcake like no other, Sugar Rush has you covered.

 Check out these classic shops, too